jasminkarki/wifi-sensing-har/README.md

 2. `realtime_csi_data.py` scripts is used to acquire the real time data from the serial monitor and save it on a csv file and update the csv file with new data every 3 seconds.

-`realtime_system_testing.py` script reads the updated data frame and applies the model for the testing of the real-time data.
+3. `realtime_system_testing.py` script reads the updated data frame and applies the model for the testing of the real-time data.

+The rest is yet to be updated.